By Brendan Lee, Assistant Principal Blaxland East PS

 Working in groups is an extremely complex task that many adults struggle to master.
 We need to explicitly teach our students how to cooperate in groups.
 In sport and physical activity, students have to play in teams and complete activities in groups all the time and yet we just assume they will know how to behave in that context.

-Caption: Students working collaboratively together to help each other collectively achieve a goal.
+- WATCH: this short video via Twitter of students working collaboratively together to help each other achieve a goal

-Caption: Using the jigsaw technique for collaborative learning can increase accountability for the students.
+- WATCH: this short video via Twitter using the jigsaw technique for collaborative learning can increase accountability for students.

 Once your routines have been set up for how students can show their learning, you need to set out the time to do so.
 Too often in PE, we get to the end of a lesson and we’re in a mad rush to pack things away, get the students changed (if in high school) and go to your next lesson.
 Allocate time for effective questioning, exit tickets and highlighting what worked well.